Garre: Etymology

 Garre, the word Gar is derived from the Somali language, it means the strong rope that is used to tie a camel and used for transporting, i.e. the camel train.
 Gar, "Garrow" means also in the Somali language bearded man.
 Gar means just (Fairness) in the Maay dialect which is one of the oldest Somali language.
 It also means "my home" in Harla language.

 Genetics

-According to Cruciani, La Fratta, Trombetta & Santolamazza (2007) and the Y-DNA analysis by Hirbo, around 75% of Garre carry the paternal E-M78 E-V-12 haplogroup, which likely originated in Northern Africa.
+According to Cruciani, La Fratta, Trombetta & Santolamazza (2007) and the Y-DNA analysis by Hirbo, around 75% of Garre carry the paternal E-M78 E-V-12 haplogroup, which likely originated in EASTERN Africa.
 The Garre are the highest carriers of the haplo-group E-V12.
 This genetically proves that Garre are one of the ancient and the oldest Somali clan.
 For instance, the TMRCA of Harti is 800yrs, the Hawiye are 2100-3100yrs but the Garre are 4500yrs.
 They are classified as Proto-Somali.
 The haplogroup E-m78 EV12* is progenitors of E-v32 which is highest frequencies in Somalis and Borana and Ev-22 which is Saho and Afar.